mbuboltz1024/ArnePilot/README.md

 Supported Hardware
 ------

-At the moment, moparpilot supports the [EON DevKit](https://comma.ai/shop/products/eon-dashcam-devkit) and the [comma two](https://comma.ai/shop/products/comma-two-devkit).
+At the moment, moparpilot supports the EON DevKit and the [comma two](https://comma.ai/shop/products/comma-two-devkit).
 A [car harness](https://comma.ai/shop/products/car-harness) is recommended to connect the EON or comma two to the car.
-For experimental purposes, openpilot can also run on an Ubuntu computer with external [webcams](https://github.com/commaai/openpilot/tree/master/tools/webcam).
+For experimental purposes, moparpilot can also run on an Ubuntu computer with external [webcams](https://github.com/commaai/openpilot/tree/master/tools/webcam).

 Cars that are maintained on this fork with andrrocity's device
 ------